2003 Australian Grand Prix: Race

-At the halfway point of the race, Montoya was leading, followed by Kimi Räikkönen and Michael Schumacher.
-Renault's Jarno Trulli also fought closely until he went into the pits.
-Räikkönen had his turn leading the race until he received a drive-through penalty for speeding in the pit lane.
-After a wheel-to-wheel dispute with the Finnish driver, Michael Schumacher was forced onto the grass, consequently losing his right deflector, which despite not having great overall impact on the car's aerodynamics, prevented him from closing on Räikkönen again.
+The German driver, however, damaged the flow diverters of his Ferrari by driving too violently over a curb.
+Some pieces of the damaged aerodynamic appendages broke off and slipped under the body.
+The race direction then displayed the black-orange flag to the German, which indicates the obligation to return to the pits within three laps for repairs.
+Schumacher, who still had to make another pit stop, was therefore forced to do so during the 46th lap.
 He missed out on the podium for the first time since the 2001 Italian Grand Prix and ending Ferrari's 53 consecutive podium finishes.
 It was the first time since the 1999 European Grand Prix that neither of the Ferraris finished on the podium.
 When Williams seemed to have the first victory of the year in their pocket, Montoya spun after entering the first corner too fast, with eight laps from the end and without any pressure from his rivals.
 Montoya returned to the track, but lost first place to Coulthard, who won what turned out to be his last race victory.
 Montoya was visibly frustrated on the podium.